 I want to work with horses – an overview

-I want to work with horses but hear I need qualifications!
+I want to work with horses but heard I need qualifications!
 Is that correct?

 So what is available and what sort of jobs can I do when qualified?

 The system for gaining professional qualifications depends on the type of work you want to do in the end.

 Working in a ‘hands on’ capacity with horses offers 3 main routes of training with 3 different awarding body qualifications.
 There is also however, the degree course route which is naturally a more academic route, and doesn’t necessarily achieve ‘hands on’ work qualifications.
 Some of these training systems overlap

 - The BHS and ABRS – 1.1 Part time Training